 Again, his expression needs to work with the way he’s walking for this male pose to be most effective.

 Having your model walk towards the camera produces a different look than when he’s walking across your field of view.
-You’ll need to follow the action and be precise with your focus to get nice sharp images.
+You’ll need to follow the action and be precise with your focus to get nice sharp images with this male model pose.

 Communicate clearly with your male model.
 Ask him to walk a little slower and keep the same composure if you need to.